rscheuer/rscheuer/README.md

-### HEYO!
+### Ryan Scheuer
-🥚 I'm a web developer & designer based in NYC.
+🥚 Design designer based in NYC.

-🐬 I'm currently working on collaborative design tools and new ways to experiment with type.
+🐬 Currently working on collaborative design tools and engineering type.

 <!--
 **rscheuer/rscheuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.